EconForge/dolo.py/doc/source/tutorial.rst

 Here we present an example where we solve the RBC model and performs irfs, and stochastic simulation.

-.. seealso:: this example is also available as `a notebook <http://nbviewer.ipython.org/github/EconForge/dolo/blob/master/examples/notebooks/rbc_model.ipynb>`_ that you can run interactively.
+.. seealso:: This example is also available as `a notebook <http://nbviewer.ipython.org/github/EconForge/dolo/blob/master/examples/notebooks/rbc_model.ipynb>`_ that you can run interactively.

 Importing the model :
 +++++++++++++++++++++